 According to YouTube, online views of Christmas ads increased by 3,000 percent year over year between 2013 and 2014.
 At the same time, the average amount of time people spend watching a YouTube video has increased by 60 percent.

 Many advertisers are aware of the increasing popularity of online video advertising.
-Instead of merely repurposing television advertising, savvy marketers are creating advertising specifically for online video platforms like YouTube and Hulu.
+Instead of merely repurposing television advertising, savvy marketers are creating advertising specifically for online video platforms like YouTube and Hulu, or using user-generated content or influencers to create viral videos on social media platforms like Instagram and TikTok.
 When choosing a video advertising network, look for options and features such as targeting capabilities, ad display sizes, and what video formats are supported.

 4. Make Sure Advertisers Are Clear About Shipping Cutoffs